-Assess the impacts in sufficient detail for local and state authorities to make informed decisions about the project's potential effect on their business and social infrastructure.
+Assess the impacts on resources, facilities, assets and infrastructure in sufficient detail for local and state authorities to make informed decisions about the project's potential effect on their business and social infrastructure.
 If the project is likely to result in a significant increase in the population of the area, then the proponent should consult the relevant state authorities and summarise the results of the consultations in the EIS.